doc4d/4d-web-studio/docs/webforms/using-web-form-editor.md

 To create a local CSS class, click the "+" button and enter a name.
 CSS classes can be edited in the Editor panel at the bottom.

-### Properties Panel
+### Properties panel

-The properties panel gives you extremely granular control over your elements.
+The Properties panel gives you extremely granular control over your elements.

 After you select an element, you can edit its properties using this panel.
 This includes style properties (as a rule, component properties and styling are separated).

-Using the properties panel, you can bind a CSS class to the element and define values individually.
+Using the Properties panel, you can bind a CSS class to the element and define values individually.

 ![styles-library](img/properties-panel.png)